Swapping Wine for Juleps for the Kentucky Derby

 With the Kentucky Derby this weekend get my recipes for mint syrup and for single-serve and batch mint juleps, whether you’re riding solo for derby weekend or hosting a Derby party.

-racehorses racing in the kentucky derby
+horses racing in the kentucky derby

 Giddy’up it’s time for the Kentucky Derby.